kudobuilder/kudo/keps/0028-transient-parameters.md

 `kudo install cassandra -p RESTORE_FLAG=true -p RESTORE_OLD_NAME=OldCluster -p RESTORE_OLD_NAMESPACE=OldNamespace -p NODECOUNT=3 ...`

 - Plan is `deploy`, used on installation
-- The command line includes transient and permanent parameters
+- The command line includes transient and persistent parameters
 - The transient parameters should not be saved in the instance

-### Implementation Details/Notes/Constraints

-- The parameter value will be discarded when plan reaches a terminal state, either `COMPLETED` or `FATAL_ERROR`.
-- Transient parameters will be safed in the `planExecution` structure in the instance CRD.

-### Risks and Mitigations

 ## Implementation History